 The Rushcliffe Golf Club prides itself on supporting charities.
 Each year the incoming Captains nominate their chosen charity(ies).
-Over the years a number of very worthy local and national charities have been helped to the sum of hundreds of thousands of pounds.
+Over the years a number of very worthy local and national charities have been helped with thousands of pounds worth of donations.

 Each year we hold a Rushcliffe Charity Open in support of the Captains’ Charity(ies).
 If you wish to enter the please look on the Open Competitions page.

-For 2019 the Captains’ Charity is Maggie’s Nottingham.
+For 2020 the Captains’ Charity is the Stroke Association.

 The Stroke Association support people to rebuild their lives after stroke.
 They provide specialist support, fund critical research & campaign to make sure people affected by stroke get the very best care & support to rebuild their lives.
 Specialist support includes, but is not limited to, emotional support, communication support & exercise-based rehabilitation.
 Thanks to improvements; you are now twice as likely to survive a stroke compared to 20 years ago.